 6. The Program Review Sub-Committee shall review the program’s suggestions for external reviewers (in camera) and select a review committee from the names supplied or request additional nominees.
 Reviewers must meet the qualifications and requirements specified in section E below.

-7. After external review and a response to the External Reviewers’ Report by the university, the Senate Academic Planning Committee shall review the complete program proposal package (as an embargoed document) and make a recommendation to Senate.
+7. After external review and responses to the External Reviewers’ Report by the program and relevant dean(s), the Senate Academic Planning Committee shall review the complete program proposal package (as an embargoed document) and make a recommendation to Senate.

-10. Following Senate approval, a complete program proposal package shall be submitted by the Quality Assurance Office to the Quality Council of the Council of Ontario Universities for approval and to the Ministry of Advanced Education and Skills Development (MAESD) for funding approval (as applicable).
+9. Following Senate approval, a complete program proposal package shall be submitted by the Quality Assurance Office to the Quality Council of the Council of Ontario Universities for approval and to the Ministry of Colleges and Universities (MCU) for funding approval (as applicable).

-Subject to approval by the Provost, the university may announce its intention to offer a new undergraduate or graduate program in advance of approval by the Quality Council and/or MAESD (where MAESD approval is required).
-When such announcements are made in advance of Quality Council and/or MAESD approval, they must contain the following statement: “Prospective students are advised that offers of admission to a new program may be made only after the university’s own quality assurance processes have been completed and the Ontario Universities Council on Quality Assurance [and/or the Ministry of Advanced Education and Skills Development as applicable] has [have] approved the program.”
+Subject to approval by the Provost, the university may announce its intention to offer a new undergraduate or graduate program in advance of approval by the Quality Council and/or MCU (where MCU approval is required).
+When such announcements are made in advance of Quality Council and/or MCU approval, they must contain the following statement: “Prospective students are advised that offers of admission to a new program may be made only after the university’s own quality assurance processes have been completed and the Ontario Universities Council on Quality Assurance [and/or the Ministry of Colleges and Universities as applicable] has [have] approved the program.”

 Prior to submitting a Proposal Brief to the Quality Council for appraisal, the university will evaluate any new programs against the following criteria:

 1. Objectives of the program

 b.
 Clarity and appropriateness of the program’s requirements and program-level learning outcomes addressing Laurier’s undergraduate (UDLEs) or graduate (GDLEs) degree level expectations.

 c.
 Consistency with provincial, national, international and professional standards (if applicable).